 Race and Equity Committee: This committee works to increase equity in all aspects of the Coalition's work.
 Communication occurs on the Race and Equity Committee Listserv - sign up for emails on the Coalition Listserv Page.

 Governance Work Group: This committee works to develop the internal structures needed to accomplish the work of the Coalition.

 The Coalition has subcommittees and also collaborates with many organizations in the community.
 We often collaborate informally.
 Formal collaboration where a Coalition member specifically represents the Coalition requires approval by the Coalition.
+Details on the approval process are documented in the Coalition Representative Selection Process.
 To request formal collaboration, please fill out the Coalition Committee Representative Request Form.

 |Committee Name||Committee Description||Time Commitment||Start Date||End Date||Reps.
 Needed||Status||Desired Skills||Specific Person Request||Assigned Representatives|

 |Continuum of Care||The Tacoma/Lakewood/Pierce County Continuum of Care Oversight Committee (CoC) provides guidance and input on the implementation of the Plan to End Homelessness.
 The committee consists of representatives from a variety of sectors, including local government, public housing authorities, schools, health care, law enforcement and faith based communities.||Around 4 hours per month||3/1/2021||1||Active||Understanding of activities of the Tacoma Pierce County Homeless Coalition, and an understanding of the overall homeless system and the place the CoC plays in that system.||Gerald Daniels|